Donald Trump-Kim Jong-un come together for historic meet: 10 things to know about the Singapore summit

 1. Kim Jong-un arrived at the venue earlier than US President Donald Trump.
 According to North Korean media, the North Korean culture suggests the younger ones should arrive earlier as a mark of respect.
 US President Donald Trump arrived at the venue just 60 seconds before the summit was to begin.

 2. With the world watching them keenly, both Trump and Kim looked serious as they got out of their limousines for the summit.
-The two leaders walked each other and shared a handshake with the flags of the two countries in the backdrop.
+The two leaders walked each other and shared a handshake for 13 seconds, with the flags of the two countries in the backdrop.
 Trump grasped Kim’s right arm as they shook, and then, later, took hold of Kim’s left arm as they turned to face the cameras and the world, both their expressions momentarily deadening before they turned to face each other again, and smiled.

 Follow LIVE UPDATES on the Donald Trump-Kim Jong Un summit